Byron-Edwards/NTU/courses/nlp/README.md

 ## Question 3

-If the student are familiar with the machine learning, deep learning, python and pytorch, i guess it would take about one day to complete the assignment
+If the student are familiar with the machine learning, deep learning, python and pytorch, i guess it would take about one day to complete the assignment.

 If the student has no idea of the above baisc knowledge, the time cost on the assignment would be much more longer, because it require student to pick up everything, probably would cost around a week (just finish the assignment, may not be understand the concept of the Embedding, FNN, RNN, pytorch etc.)

+But From my personal perspective, the assignment should be really challengable and pratical to student.
+I personally hope the following assignment or project could lead us to build a workable and meaningful model.